KICKSTARTING URBAN FARMS IN Sydney's unused spaces.

-Our farm is a productive hub the local community can gather to learn about all things farming and food growing, buy locally-grown, chemical-free produce, participate in our composting program, and take part in many workshops and events.
-Importantly, the farm is a place to visit, enjoy productive green space in the city, sink your feet in the soil, and learn all about where exactly our food comes from and how it’s grown!
+Importantly, the farm is a place to visit, enjoy productive green space in the city, dig your hands in the soil, and learn all about where exactly our food comes from and how it’s grown!

 Pocket City Farms is a not-for-profit established and run by a crew of skilled individuals, who are motivated and passionate about urban farming and sustainability.